 Obviously it can’t be washed (only spot cleaned), so it isn’t great for an area you regular bring food or drink.
 However it is a fantastic solution for preventing wear or sun fade while adding style!

-You don’t often think of drop cloth or a sheet sofa cover as an element of style, but this space just goes to show that this laid back look can be hot!
+You don’t often think of drop cloth or a sheet sofa cover as an element of style, but this space just goes to show that this laid back look can be haute home decor!

-This can be a great way to bring pops of color, texture, and design into your home.
+This can be a great way to bring pops of color, texture, and design into your living room.

-If your sofa is suffering from a little wear and it’s losing it’s seat comfort, adding a second top cushion might be the solution you are looking for.
+If your sofa is suffering from wear and it’s losing it’s seat comfort, adding a second bench cushion pad might be the solution you are looking for.

-Thin French or Japanese style mat rolls also work wonderfully to protect the seat of a bench, ottoman, chair, or act as a sofa cover.
+A French mattress or Japanese style mat rolls also work wonderfully to protect the seat of a bench, ottoman, chair, or act as a sofa cover.

 Your beautiful pieces of furniture are an investment, you should protect them!
 What are your favorite sofa cover ideas?